-This course will take place in London, England-a country that is part of the United Kingdom (the U.K.).
-The United Kingdom includes many countries such as England, Scotland, Wales, Northern Ireland, and more.
-London, England, is a city steeped in medical history with over a dozen museums of medical history and historical sites, providing an engaging curriculum to follow the history of medicine over the past 500 years.
-London is the home of 17th-century operating rooms, the birthplace of public health, the site of the discovery of DNA, and home to luminaries like John Hunter, John Snow, Florence Nightingale, and Alexander Fleming.
+This course will take place in London, England and in Edinburgh, Scotland-both of which are part of the United Kingdom (the U.K.).
+The United Kingdom comprises the countries of England, Scotland, Wales, Northern Ireland, and a few other smaller territories.
+Both London and Edinburgh are cities steeped in medical history with dozens of museums of medical history and historical sites, providing an engaging curriculum to follow the history of medicine over the past 500 years.

+London, in particular, is the home of 17th-century operating rooms, the birthplace of public health, the site of the discovery of DNA, and home to luminaries like John Hunter, John Snow, Florence Nightingale, and Alexander Fleming.
 We will visit many of these historical sites and view historical artifacts as we survey the world's healing traditions and the history of Western medicine.